Posted on Sunday, October 21, 2018 in CybersecurityBlog written by Rob Swenson

 They successfully broke into eight facilities, in all, and gained full access to the co-op’s power grid.
 The scenario eerily echoed warnings from renowned journalist Ted Koppel’s book, “Lights Out: A Cyberattack, A Nation Unprepared, Surviving the Aftermath.”

 Koppel’s book explores the possibility and potentially devastating consequences that a successful terrorist attack on one of the nation’s three, largely antiquated power grids could have on millions of Americans.
 (Read more about Koppel’s book.)

 Wars fought with armies and weapons are no longer the biggest threat to the nation’s well being.
 As many experts attest, cyberattacks are the No. 1 security threat facing the United States.

 The video documenting RedTeam’s successful penetration of a co-op with 50,000 customers demonstrates the relative ease in which an attack on a larger grid could be carried out.

-The company that was the target in the documentary has taken steps to improve its security, the video reports.
+The company targeted in the documentary has taken steps to improve its security, the video reports.